 Suggestive: The evidence consists of post-implementation data on services provided to patients, with an implicit assumption that, in the absence of the program, most individuals served would have been unable to access these services.
 The evidence also includes limited pre- and post-implementation comparisons of the effects of acupuncture on antiretroviral therapy side effects and self-reported pain levels in small groups of patients.

-- Improved access to services: Information provided in March 2012 indicates that since 1990, the program has provided more than 82,000 acupuncture and herbal treatments to people living with HIV/AIDS in Massachusetts, and now provides more than 10,000 treatments a year.6 Most patients likely would not have been able to access these services in the absence of this program.
+- Improved access to services: Since 1990, the program has provided more than 82,000 acupuncture and herbal treatments to people living with HIV/AIDS in Massachusetts, and now provides more than 10,000 treatments a year.6 Most patients likely would not have been able to access these services in the absence of this program.

 - Fewer side effects: A pre- and post-implementation comparison of 10 randomly selected charts (from a total of 40 new clients in 2007) suggests that half of patients entering the program experienced digestive side effects related to use of antiretroviral therapy.
 Of these, 60 percent reported complete resolution of symptoms within a year of starting acupuncture treatment.7 A separate post-implementation analysis of 10 new and 10 continuing patients (both randomly selected) who received program services between July 2008 and June 2009 found that all new patients experienced fewer digestive side effects, with 70 percent experiencing complete management of their symptoms.
 In addition, 80 percent of continuing patients experienced a reduction in symptoms, including 40 percent who experienced complete resolution of their symptoms.